magiblot/tvision/README.md

 2. Reuse what has already been done.
 Turbo Vision provides many widget classes (also known as *views*), including resizable, overlapping windows, pull-down menus, dialog boxes, buttons, scroll bars, input boxes, check boxes and radio buttons.
 You may use and extend these; but even if you prefer creating your own, Turbo Vision already handles event dispatching, display of fullwidth Unicode characters, etc.: you do not need to waste time rewriting any of that.

-3. Can you imagine writing a text-based interface that works both on Linux and Windows (and thus is cross-platform) out-of-the-box, with no `#ifdef`s?
+3. Can you imagine writing a text-based interface that works both on Unix/Linux and Windows (and thus is cross-platform) out-of-the-box, with no `#ifdef`s?
 Turbo Vision makes this possible.
 First: Turbo Vision keeps on using `char` arrays instead of relying on the implementation-defined and platform-dependent `wchar_t` or `TCHAR`.
 Second: thanks to UTF-8 support in `setlocale` in [recent versions of Microsoft's RTL](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/setlocale-wsetlocale#utf-8-support), code like the following will work as intended:
     ```c++
     std::ifstream f("コンピュータ.txt"); // On Windows, the RTL converts this to the system encoding on-the-fly.
     ```